awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-delegated-administrator.md

 1. Enter the account ID and choose **Remove**\.

-The account no longer has access to the AWS Organizations resource data sync API actions\.
+The account no longer has access to the AWS Organizations resource data sync API operations\.
 The system deletes all AWS Organizations resource data syncs created by the account\.